MemoryChips/bldg25-chat-demo/README.md

 ## Install Redis on Linux Mint

-1. download tar ball and unzip in somewhere in home dir
+1. download tar ball and unzip in somewhere in home dir from https://redis.io/
 2. make
 3. make test
-4. cd /home/rob/Downloads/redis-4.0.6/src/
+4. cd /home/rob/redis-4.0.6/src/
-5. ./redis-server ../redis.conf
+6. Add redis to your path so scripts can find it
+5. npm run start-redisdb
-5. ./redis-cli
+5. redis-cli

 ### install redis client for node
 1. npm i redis